cs6110/2018sp-web/src/syllabus.md

 Here's the policy for **exams**: You may not give assistance to anyone or receive assistance of any kind from anyone at all during an exam.
 You can use notes from the class on the take-home prelim but not on the final.

-You may not give any hints or post any code that might be part of a solution on Piazza.
+You may not give any hints or post any code that might be part of a solution on Slack (except in a private message with course staff).

-If you are unsure about what is permissible and what is not, please ask!

 ## Respect in Class